Resources

 Book a Free Demo

 Have you ever noticed how some websites load faster and provide a better user experience than others?
 It's not a coincidence or matter of luck; it's all about Google's Core Web Vitals.
-Core Web Vitals are part of Google's criteria for assessing website performance, and they have a direct impact on search rankings.

-Beyond the three major Core Web Vitals, another term that needs to be considered separately is the Google Web Vitals, or simply called Web Vitals.
-Web Vitals include the following metrics in addition to the Core Web Vitals mentioned above:
+Beyond the three major Core Web Vitals, another set of metrics that needs to be considered separately is the Google Web Vitals, or simply called Web Vitals.
+Web

 • First Contentful Paint (FCP): Represents the duration taken from the initiation of a webpage load to the display of the first piece of content - be it text, background images, or any other elements that enhance the appeal of your website.
 It's desirable to aim for around 900 milliseconds to achieve optimal speed in this aspect.